ELY3M/IRC-Bot-for-nintendo-switch/README.md

 you need to change irc server, channel, and key
 if you want it to join your own irc channel.

+## Credit
+WerWolv - https://github.com/WerWolv/EdiZon - for the codes to check what cfw the Switch have for !cfw command.